Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Introduction

 We begin to fill this crucial research gap by examining how the design of four commonly deployed flagging components influences end-users.
 These components include \textit{classification schemes}, which aid users in specifying their reason for the report through selecting a rule violation category; \textit{community guidelines}, which direct users and moderators alike in assessing a post's compliance with platform standards; a \textit{text box}, which gives users space to detail specifics of their objections; and \textit{moderator type}, which offers users some insight into who is administering the flag review process.
-Current implementations of flagging mechanisms usually adopt one or more of these components to enhance the accuracy and perceived validity of reporting.
+Current implementations of flagging mechanisms usually adopt one or more of these components ~\cite{crawford2016flag} to enhance the accuracy and perceived validity of reporting.
 Therefore, we examine how various combinations of these design elements affect how users experience the flag submission process.

 Specifically, this paper explores users' perception of \textit{procedural fairness} in their interactions with flagging mechanisms.
 The procedural fairness perspective argues that the legitimacy of a decision-making system derives from public confidence in the fairness of the \textit{processes} through which decision-makers exercise their authority ~\cite{sunshine2003role, tyler2006psychological, vaccaro2020end}.
 It has been widely argued that procedural fairness is a pivotal principle that should inform the design of social media governance systems \cite{schoenebeck2021drawing,suzor2019lawless,Katsaros2024justice,hartmann2020framework,jhaver2019did}.
-Enhanced perceptions of procedural fairness foster users' support for moderation decisions ~\cite{valcke2020procedural,katsaros2022procedural,jhaver2019did} and correlate with norm-following behavior \cite{tyler2021social}, thereby strengthening trust between users and the platform ~\cite{jhaver2019did,jhaver2019does} and bolstering the legitimacy of governance mechanisms ~\cite{fan2020digital,gonccalves2021common}.
 Prior research on enacting procedural fairness in content moderation systems has examined how moderation outcomes are delivered to and experienced by end-users~\cite{schoenebeck2021drawing,ma2023transparency,suzor2019we,jhaver2019did}.
-Building upon this rich literature, we concentrate on incorporating procedural fairness in flagging mechanisms from the perspective of flag submitters.
+Building upon this rich literature, we concentrate on incorporating procedural fairness in flagging mechanisms from the perspective of flaggers.

 We aim to (a) investigate how the commonly deployed design components of flagging mechanisms impact users' perceptions of procedural fairness and (b) derive empirically informed design recommendations for improving procedural fairness in flag submissions.
 We examine three aspects of procedural fairness in this work --- \textbf{consistency}, \textbf{transparency}, and \textbf{voice} \cite{vaccaro2020end}.
 Below, we discuss the treatment of each aspect in prior content moderation research and explain its relevance to flagging mechanisms to motivate our research inquiries.